usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

           "parts" : [ {
             "id" : "s2.1.2_stm",
             "name" : "statement",
-            "prose" : "Users should only be provided with access to the network and network services that they\nhave been specifically authorized to use."
+            "prose" : "Users should only be provided with access to the network and network services that they have been specifically authorized to use."
           }, {
             "id" : "s2.1.2_gdn",
             "name" : "guidance",